k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   lowest available address according to the existing range configuration.
 - Changing the existing standard or Fast IPAM lease selection and datastore concurrency models.
+- Persisting configuration generations or introducing a new CRD to enforce configuration-update admission.
 - This proposal defines the allocation-strategy API only.
 Implementation will follow after maintainers agree on it.